alreich/alreich.github.io/index.md

 ![My Job History in Images](images/job_history_images.png)

-Over the course of my career, my work involved different technologies and application domains, such as, Anomaly Detection, Army Command & Control, Astrodynamics, Automated Reasoning, Bayesian Data Analysis, Bayesian Networks, Classical Statistical Methods, Computational Geometry, Computer Programming, Data Science, Design for Manufacturing, Design Rule Checking, Expert Systems, Formal Logic, Functional Programming, Logic Programming, Machine Learning, Mathematical Models, Network Analysis, Numerical Methods, Object-Oriented Programming, Optical Proximity Correction, Orbit Determination, Phase Shift Masks, Physical Semiconductor Design Formats (GDSII, OASIS), Proposal Writing, Semantic Web Technologies, Spacecraft Navigation, Spatio-Temporal Reasoning, Statistical Models, and Technical Writing.
+## Skills

-Much of my work involved computer programming using over a dozen different programming languages, including Python, R, Apache Spark, Java, Matlab, SQL, Scheme, Common Lisp, Prolog, C++, C, and Fortran.
+Over the course of my career, my work involved many different technologies and application domains.
+And much of my work involved programming in many different programming languages.
+[These are some of the technologies, domains, and programming languages I'm familiar with.](skills.md)

-## My Publications & Patents
+## Publications & Patents

 A list of my papers and patents can be found at [Google Scholar](https://scholar.google.com/citations?user=N_wnSyUAAAAJ&hl=en).
 (Here's a [PDF version](Google_Scholar_AJR.pdf), in case the link doesn't work.)